 The AM07 is unmistakably Dyson: a tall, bladeless loop on a weighted base, with a single magnetic remote that clicks neatly onto the top.
 There’s no cage to unscrew, no blades to dust, just two surfaces to wipe.
 For homes with young children or curious pets, that sealed design is a genuine safety and cleaning win, not just a styling flourish.

-It feels solid and stable on both hard floors and carpet, and the controls are refreshingly simple: power, airflow up and down, oscillation and a sleep timer.
+Owners describe it as solid and stable on both hard floors and carpet, and the controls are refreshingly simple: power, airflow up and down, oscillation and a sleep timer.
 There’s no app and no screen full of menus, which suits a fan that’s meant to fade into the background.

 Airflow: smooth, not savage